kbc0/OneClickStars/README.md

 This script is for educational purposes and should be used ethically and responsibly.
 The author bears no responsibility for any misuse or damage.

 Also I don't think I will maintain this repository, therefore if BCC changes the SRS Login System in the future, you may need to adjust the code accordingly.
-This code is written in 2023 and works fine with this system.
+This code is written in 2023 and currently works fine.

 ## License